breandan/kotlingrad/README.md

-# Kotlin𝛁: A type-safe AD for Kotlin
+# Kotlin𝛁: A type-safe Automatic Differentiation for Kotlin

 Kotlin𝛁 is a framework for type-safe [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) in [Kotlin](https://kotl.in).
 It allows users to express differentiable programs on higher-dimensional data structures and operands.
 We attempt to restrict syntactically valid constructions to those which are algebraically valid and can be checked at compile-time.
 By enforcing these constraints in the type system, it eliminates certain classes of runtime errors that may occur during the execution of a correctly-typed program.
 Due to type-inference in the language, most types may be safely omitted by the end user.
-Kotlin𝛁 strives to be expressive, safe, and notationally similar to mathematics.
+Kotlin𝛁 strives to be notationally similar to mathematics.
 It is currently pre-release and offers no stability guarantees at this time.

 ## Introduction

 Inspired by [Stalin∇](https://github.com/Functional-AutoDiff/STALINGRAD), [Autograd](https://github.com/hips/autograd), [DiffSharp](https://github.com/DiffSharp/DiffSharp), [Tangent](https://github.com/google/tangent), [Myia](https://github.com/mila-udem/myia) et al.

-AD is useful for [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) and has a variety of applications in numerical optimization and machine learning.
+Automatic Differentiation (AD) is useful for [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) and has a variety of applications in numerical optimization and machine learning.

 We aim to provide an algebraically sound implementation of AD for type safe tensor operations.